 Monitor the patient's vital signs throughout the infusion.
 Slow or stop the infusion if adverse reactions occur.
 If symptoms subside promptly, the infusion may be resumed at a lower rate that is comfortable for the patient.

 Ensure that patients with pre-existing renal insufficiency are not volume depleted.
-For patients judged to be at risk for renal dysfunction or thrombotic events, administer Privigen at the minimum infusion rate practicable, and discontinue Privigen administration if renal function deteriorates (see Boxed Warning, Warnings and Precautions [5.2, 5.4]).
+For patients judged to be at risk for renal dysfunction or thrombosis, administer PRIVIGEN at the minimum dose and infusion rate practicable, and discontinue PRIVIGEN administration if renal function deteriorates [see Boxed Warning, Warnings and Precautions (5.2, 5.3)].

-The following patients may be at risk of developing inflammatory reactions on rapid infusion of Privigen (greater than 4 mg/kg/min [0.04 mL/kg/min]): 1) those who have never received Privigen or another IgG product or who have not received it within the past 8 weeks, and 2) those who are switching from another IgG product.
-These patients should be started at a slow rate of infusion (e.g., 0.5 mg/kg/min [0.005 mL/kg/min] or less) and gradually advanced to the maximum rate as tolerated.
+The following patients may be at risk of developing systemic reactions (mimicking symptoms of an inflammatory response or infection) on rapid infusion of PRIVIGEN (greater than 4 mg/kg/min [0.04 mL/kg/min]): 1) those who have never received PRIVIGEN or another IgG product or who have not received it within the past 8 weeks, and 2) those who are switching from another IgG product.
+These patients should be started at a slow rate of infusion (e.g., 0.5 mg/kg/min [0.005 mL/kg/min] or less) and gradually increase as tolerated.